modelica/ModelicaSpecification/RationaleMCP/0015/rationmale.md

 On the other hand, allowing multiple versions to be specified would come with a complicated maintenance burden for Modelica file authors that could only be handled with strong tool support.
 The tool could then no longer just select one implementation for each file, but each such implementation would also need to be aware of all constructs that can’t be used (or that would have different semantics) in any of the other language versions that the file is declared to be compatible with.
 As it doesn’t seem realistic to get this level of tool support, the language version specifications would end up being poorly maintained and not possible to rely on, which would defeat the purpose of this MCP.

+This proposal does not allow a Modelica library stored in several files to use different language versions in the different files.
+For a monolithic collection of sub-libraries, such as the MSL, this could become a problem if not all sub-libraries are equally actively maintained.
+The benefit of not allowing multiple language versions in the same library is a significant reduction of complexity, both for defining the meaning of mixing constructs from different language versions, and for the implementation in a tool that would actually handle it properly.
+In case the current restriction is found too limiting in the future, the only difference regarding the language comment itself would be to also allow it (in the sense of giving it the meaning of specifying lanugage version) deeper down in the package hierarchy.

 ## Use Case 1: Syntax Changes
 Many times during the development of Modelica, the grammar of the language has been changed.
 In some cases, this has been backward compatible.
 But in other cases it has not been.
 In order to know what grammar to use when parsing Modelica source code, it is necessary for the tool to know what version of the language specification applies to that source code.
 Such information cannot be provided in an annotation because the annotation must be parsed (and the parser cannot yet be chosen).
 So introducing a way to determine the language version without parsing any Modelica code is useful to address this issue.